 We're looking for a motivated EVS (European Voluntary Services) volunteer to join the team of Science Centre AHHAA.
 You could be the perfect applicant, so don't hesitate to apply!

-Anyone interested may fill in the online application form (see below!), attach their CV and a short motivation letter (in English) before 16th of December, 2016.
+Anyone interested may fill in the online application form: https://form.jotformeu.com/63185195648366 .
+Your CV, photo and a short motivation letter in English are also required.

-All the applicants will be considered, but those who show the most potential, as well as motivation to volunteer, will receive an invitation for a Skype interview which will give us a chance to find out more about the candidates.
+All the applicants will be considered, but those who show the most potential and motivation to volunteer will receive invitation for a skype interview during which we will find out more about the candidates.
 After the interviews the final selection will be made.

 AHHAA is a Science Centre that aims to introduce science to everyone and encourages studying through the joy of discovery.
 We value education and our mission is to shape the knowledge-based mind set through aha-experiences which uniquely comes through by experimenting and discovering independently using „hands-on“ approach.
 The intention is to bring out the fun in science and inspire people to „Think playfully”.